People frequently tell me, “I’m thinking of writing a book; it’s called _______.”

 If you’re writing a book about dog grooming businesses, for example, some possible key search phrases might include:

 If you want your title to be noticed by your target readers and found more easily on search engines, you should use as many of these key words as possible.
 Include combinations of the keywords in your title and subtitle.
 So, for the example above, some possible titles might be:

 Grooming Success: Marketing and Business Strategies for Dog Groomers

 The Dog Biz: How to Start a Successful Dog Grooming Business in 6 Weeks

 Notice how these titles include lots of keywords and tell the reader exactly what the book is about.
 Don’t be too clever or cryptic here.
 It’s important to think strategically about your title, and be willing to change it as you progress through the writing stage.
 Choose a working title in the early stages of writing, but realize it might not make the final cut.

 How do you know which keywords your target audience is using?

 I’ve created a video showing you the easy way to find this out using sites like Amazon, YouTube, and Google.
-You can find it on the resource page for The Profitable Business Author.
+You can find it on the get prescribed valium online.